scaldi/scaldi/README.markdown

-## Overview

-*Scaldi* is scala dependency injection framework.
+**Scaldi** is scala dependency injection framework.
 Basically Scala already have everything you need for dependency injection.
 But still some things can be made easier.
 Goal of the project is to provide more standard and easy way to make dependency injection in scala projects consuming power of scala language.
-With *Scaldi* you can define your application modules in pure scala (without any annotations or XML).
+With **Scaldi** you can define your application modules in pure scala (without any annotations or XML).

-At the moment *Scaldi* is proof of concept.
+At the moment **Scaldi** is proof of concept.
 I hope you will find it helpful.
 Your feedback is very welcome and it would be very helpful for the further project development!

-Documentation and examples are coming soon.
+*Documentation and examples are coming soon.*

 ## SBT configuration

 At first you need to add new repository:

-    resolvers += "Angel's repo" at "https://raw.github.com/OlegIlyenko/angelsmasterpiece-maven-repo/master"
+    resolvers += "Angelsmasterpiece repo" at "https://raw.github.com/OlegIlyenko/angelsmasterpiece-maven-repo/master"

 No you can add library dependency: